aplanillo/aplanillo.github.io/_pages/research.md

 * Eurolynx Pager (2020-ongoing): Effects of human disturbance on lynx activity patterns at the European scale. *Lead: Aimara Planillo*

-### Spatial Patterns and Movement Ecology

-* Connectivity, Species Distributions, Step Selection Function

-The way that vertebrates move through and occupy space is afected by environmental conditions and individuals characteristics.
-The interplay of both determine aspects as relevantas  habitat connectivity and species distribution.
-Furthermore, the movement of an individual changes across its live time, depending on its life status (juvenile, dispersing, breeding), making this topic a highly dynamic approach.

-***Projects***

-* NaturaConnect (joint on 2024-ongoing): Building a resilient ecological network of conserved areas across Europe for nature and people (Horizon Europe, ID 101060429). *Participant in WP6 and WP8*
-* Habitat selection and suitability for wolves in Germany (2020-2022).
-‘Federal Documentation and Consultation Centre on Wolves’ (FKZ 3515 82 4100). *Participant*

 ### Human Disturbance and Urban Ecology

 * Urban ecology, road ecology, anthropogenic impacts